wp-plugins/simple-graph/readme.txt

 === Plugin Name ===
 Contributors: pacius
 Donate link: http://tinyurl.com/3aths7
-Tags: graph, chart, weight loss, widget
-Requires at least: 2.0.1
+Tags: graph, chart, weight loss, widget, Google Chart API Requires at least: 2.0.1
 Tested up to: 2.3.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5

 Draws a line graph of single set of date related data.
 Graph can be made public (i.e. sidebar widget or static page) and the data can be edited through dashboard.